rohish-zade/SQL/sql_tips_and_tricks/How _many_records_will_be_return_by_each _join.md

   | 4    |

 ### INNER JOIN:
-- Returns only rows where there is a match in both tables
+- Returns only rows where there is a match in both tables.
-- NULL values are not considered equal, so they are excluded
+- NULL values are not considered equal, so they are excluded.
 - ```sql
   select *
   from A